Powered By

 This is the final version of our build, and a few things change at this point.

-• We equip Tibault's Will and Tuskhelm of Joritz the Mighty here.
+• We equip Tibault's Will and Tuskhelm of Joritz the Mighty, both of which drastically increase our defensive and offensive capabilities.

 Late Endgame Gear